Creative, Dependable, Kind, and Experienced Animal Trainer

 In 2018, I enrolled in the Karen Pryor Academy, completing my coursework in January of 2019 and earning my certificate of completion.
 Taking classes through the Karen Pryor Academy has taught me to use more creativity in my training in regards to: problem solving techniques, teaching skills, training skills, writing out programs, business management and behavior modification.
 This exceptional program permitted me to train under some of the industries top trainers absorbing as much information as possible as they coached, molded and watched me develop my training techniques and mechanics.

 I currently have a Tibetan Terrier/Poodle Mix, named Paxton.
 He is trained in obedience, agility and is a trick dog.
-Paxton has earned his Canine Good Citizen (CGC) and Community Canine Good Citizen (CGC-A), and we are currently working through his trick titles.
+Paxton has earned his Canine Good Citizen (CGC) and Community Canine Good Citizen (CGC-A), and AKC Trick Dog Titles.

 I also have a Lab/Greyhound Mix, named Shelby.
 She started out as a very shy girl who came from a rescue and we have worked extensively through counterconditioning in order to accept friendly strangers and enjoy her time at home.
 She is a senior pet who is currently living with my mother, as she can run and play everyday (in addition to getting tons of cuddles) in a low distraction environment with less hustle.